 Parts of a Coffee Roaster

-The coffee beans are loaded into the roaster via the hopper.
-They are then held until the coffee roaster is at the designated start temperature (usually just under 200c).
+When making a batch of coffee, the beans are loaded into the roaster via the hopper.
+They are then held until the coffee roaster reaches the designated start temperature (usually just under 200c).
 The beans are then released through the loading chute into the drum.

-As the temperature rises, the beans first start to dry out, then roast (when the milliard reaction occurs).
+As the temperature rises, the beans start drying out, then roast (when a chemical reaction called the mailliard reaction occurs).
 Once the coffee has begun to roast, the first crack will happen.
-This sounds a little like popping popcorn.
 Not long after this, there will be a similar second crack.
+This sounds a little like popcorn popper.

 Some coffee will reach its end temperature before the second crack (but after the first) and will be released from the drum with the bean release lever and into the cooling tray.
 It will be released after the second crack occurs for darker roast coffee.